 Return to the All Dimensions node and click Add.

 |Copy From||Copy the Member Lists from an existing Dimension|

 |Dimension Size||Optimizes performance based on the number of Dimension members|

 |Enable for member security||Allows this Dimension to have security applied to it.
 Leave un-checked for better performance.|

 Within the default Product Member List, click Add New to add sample products to the list.

-Applying what you've just learned, create a Metric Dimension and populate it with the members in the image below.
+Applying what you've learned, create a Metric Dimension and populate it with the Members in the image below (Cost, Price, and Quantity).
 You will later use these metrics to capture user input in the Assumption Form.

 With our Dimensions configured, we'll show you how to combine Dimension to build Models in Part 3 - Models.